Toward an Experimental Device-Independent Verification of Indefinite Causal Order: Experiment

-To create entanglement between Bob's polarization qubit (encoded in photon 1) and the control qubit of the switch (encoded in photon 2), we transfer the polarization DOF of photon 2 to a time-bin DOF.
-We accomplish this by sending photon 2 to an imbalanced Mach-Zehnder--like interferometer setup that opens on a polarizing beam splitter (PBS) and closes on an 2x2 ultra-fast optical router (UFOR) \cite{luiz2021fiber}.
-In our experiment, Bob measures his photon first to generate a timing signal that is used to synchronize this UFOR, and the two UFORs in the quantum switch.
-(Note that this does not follow the space-time diagram of Fig. \ref{fig::Setup}a, and thus opens a loophole which we will discuss later.)
 If photon 2 is horizontally polarized $\ket{H}$, it is transmitted through the PBS and takes the short path and is then routed into the switch by the UFOR resulting in the early time-bin state $\ket{E}$.
 When it is vertically polarized $\ket{V}$, on the other hand, it reflects into the long path.
 Therein a half-wave plate (HWP) rotates the polarization state from $\ket{V}$ to $\ket{H}$ before the photon experiences a $\tau\approx 150$ ns fibre delay and is routed into the switch in the late time-bin state $\ket{L}$.
 The HWP ensures both time-bin components share the same polarization and disentangles the polarization of photon 2 from the polarization of photon 1.
 This completes the transfer of entanglement into the time DOF, and sets photon 2's polarization to $\ket{H}$ in both time bins so that it can be used as the target qubit.
 More precisely, the state at this point in the experiment is $\ket{\Psi}=\frac{1}{\sqrt{2}}(\ket{HE}_{1_{\text{B}},2_{\text{C}}} + \ket{VL}_{1_{\text{B}},2_{\text{C}}})\otimes\ket{H}_{\text{2}_{\text{T}}}$, where the subscript $1_{\text{B}}$ indicates the polarization encoded ancillary qubit in photon 1, $2_{\text{C}}$ refers to the time-bin encoded control qubit and $2_{\text{T}}$ denotes the polarization-encoded target qubit of photon 2.